niharika2415/ARGUS-drone-software/README.md

 -------------------------------------------------------------------

 2. A video file is also uploaded to showcase the modularity and integration scalability of the final detection model across various devices, such as drones and web-apps.
-However, it can be viewed by clicking on "View Raw" option.
+This can be viewed by clicking on "View Raw" option.

 -------------------------------------------------------------------